Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab01-design-a-solution.md

 ## Lab Objectives

-- Exercise : 1 How to identify gaps and requirements for an idea
+- Exercise 1 : How to identify gaps and requirements for an idea
-- Exercise: 2 How to map a problem domain to the Power Platform
+- Exercise 2 : How to map a problem domain to the Power Platform
 - Exercise 3 : How to determine required Tables for a data model

-## High-level lab steps

-  - Exercise 1 - Scenario overview

-  - Exercise 2 - Extract needs from interview with a co-worker and facility staff

-  - Exercise 3 - Design a data model

-  - Exercise 4 - Identify apps and automation that are needed
+- Exercise 4 : Identify apps and automation that are needed

-  - Exercise 5 - User story, mockup the app UI
+- Exercise 5 : User story, mockup the app UI

-## Detailed steps

 ### Exercise 1: Scenario Overview